Felliny/GameStore/README.md

 # GameStore-REST_API

-A REST API, made in C# with ASP.NET
+A REST API, made in C# with framework ASP.NET.

 - net8.0